 What a Rejection Means

 Unfortunately, Meg cannot work with every single writer who queries her.
 (If only there was enough time in the day!)
-One new initiative that she is going to try when her query box opens on 08/28 is to provide writers with one-line feedback on WHY she passed on their work.
+One new initiative that she is doing is to provide writers with one-line feedback on WHY she passed on their work.

 Here are a few examples of what that feedback might look like: